Meta-AF: Meta-Learning for Adaptive Filters: System Identification Ablations

 \subsection{Problem Formulation}

-For our first task, we train a meta-AF to perform online system identification~(ID).
-We seek to estimate the transfer function between an audio source and a microphone over time as shown in~\fref{fig:sys}, a task commonly used for room acoustics and head-related transfer function measurements for virtual and augmented reality.
-To do so, we model the unknown system (e.g. acoustic room) with a linear frequency-domain filter $h_\theta$ (optimizee architecture), then inject an input signal $\u$ into the system, measure the recorded output target $\d$, and adapt the filter weights $\theta$ using our learned Meta-ID AF, $g_\phi$.
+For our first task, we train a Meta-AF to perform online system identification~(ID).
+We seek to estimate the transfer function between an audio source and a microphone over time, as shown in~\fref{fig:sys}.
+This is commonly done in room acoustics and head-related transfer function measurements for virtual and augmented reality.
+To do so, we model the unknown system~(e.g. acoustic room) with a linear frequency-domain filter $h_\btheta$~(optimizee architecture), inject input signal $\u$ into the system, measure the response $\d$, and adapt the filter weights $\btheta=\{\w_{\freq}\}$ using our learned Meta-ID AF, $g_\bphi$.
+The AF loss is the ISE between the desired response, $\d_{\freq}[\frame]$, and the AF predicted response, $\y_{\freq}[\frame]=\w_{\freq}[\frame]^\H \u_{\freq}[\frame]$.